 The other problem with crunches is the way people do them.
-Most beginners tend to pull their head towards their knees with their hands clutched behind their neck which is the absolute worst way to perform crunches.
-The only results you'll see doing crunches that way is a pulled neck, not visible abs.
+Most beginners tend to pull their heads towards their knees with their hands clutched behind their necks, which is the absolute worst way to perform crunches.
+The only result you'll see doing crunches that way is a pulled neck, not visible abs.
 Not to mention, you also use your abs less when you pull your upper body up with your arms.

 Ab rollers: pros and cons

 Ab rollers look simple enough – a plastic wheel with an extended axis serving as handles – surely it's easy enough to use too?
-It's certainly not complicated to use ab rollers but ab rollouts are not an easy exercise nevertheless.
-To be able to perform ab rollouts, you will already need a strong core, an area that encompasses the abs, obliques and the lower back too.
+It's certainly not complicated to use ab rollers, but ab rollouts are not an easy exercise nevertheless.
+To be able to perform ab rollouts, you will already need a strong core, an area that encompasses the abs, obliques and lower back.

-Once you built up some abdominal strength doing crunches – and maybe planks – you can move on to doing ab rollouts.
-This excellent exercise will help you strengthen the whole torso, including the abs, and should you get an ab roller that is capable of steering, you might also end up building massive obliques too.
+Once you build up some abdominal strength doing crunches – and maybe planks – you can move on to doing ab rollouts.
+This excellent exercise will help you strengthen the whole torso, including the abs, and should you get an ab roller that is capable of steering; you might also end up building massive obliques too.